Follow us on Youtube, Tik Tok, Facebook and Instagram

 Journaling

 Putting your thoughts on paper helps you process what you’re feeling.
 It brings clarity where emotions feel tangled.
-And gratitude j?ourn?aline—even just one line a day—can shift your focus from survival to recognising small blessings.
+And gratitude journaling—even just one line a day—can shift your focus from survival to recognising small blessings.

 Movement